 Philip Preston Short Bio

 I guess it started when I was about 11 or 12 years of age (over 50 years ago) and my dad had a Kodak Sterling film camera.
-Using one of its black and white negatives, and some photographic paper, we went outside to make a 'contact print' by exposing the photo paper to daylight, after which we went back into the house to develop and fix the image.
+Using one of its black and white negatives, and some photographic paper, we went outside to make a 'contact print' by exposing photo paper to daylight, after which we went back into our home to develop and fix the image.
 I have no recollection what the image was, but that moment is still my first memory of the magic of photography.

 Fast forward five decades.
 I am now retired but photography is still an important part in my life.
 In terms of subject matter, most photographs I take these days are landscape, architecture or travel related.
 Apart from taking photographs for personal use, I also contribute some of my photographs to Alamy stock photo agency, where my Rights Managed images have been purchased and licenced for various uses including newspapers, magazines, websites, calendars, and books.